Featured Professional Learning OpportunitiesSee All Upcoming Professional Development

 The Center for Reading Recovery & Literacy Collaborative at Lesley University has been engaged in thirty years of innovative, research-based, system-wide educational improvement efforts.
 We are focused on a single mission—to ensure that every child has the opportunity to live a literate life.

-Under the leadership of our founder Irene Fountas, we have been working with educators in school systems to improve children’s literacy.
+We have been working with educators in school systems to improve children’s literacy.